ECLECTICA LOGO

 Removing Old Work

 Over the years a handful of authors have written, asking that pieces be removed from the archives.
 In all but two cases, these requests were denied.
-The editors look on such requests unfavorably, in part because removing pieces from the archives requires a great deal of work to repair all the corresponding links, in part because permanent inclusion in the archives has always been a condition of acceptance, and primarily because the editors have no interest in dismantling something that has taken well over a decade to build.
+The editors look on such requests unfavorably, in part because removing pieces from the archives requires a great deal of work to repair all the corresponding links, in part because permanent inclusion in the archives has always been a condition of acceptance, and primarily because the editors have no interest in dismantling something that has taken going on three decades to build.
 In addition, we feel that there's something sad about not letting the record speak for itself.
 We urge authors not to second guess what they wrote at an earlier period in their lives, just as we as editors prefer not to second guess what we accepted for earlier issues.

 Simultaneous Submissions